alexeygumirov/exif-shot-date-to-file-name/README.md

 # Bash script to put shot date from EXIF into file name

 When organize your photo library, it is convinient to use sort files based on date of shot.
+But quite often SLRs do not provide this option (e.g. mine allows only format first 3 letters of the file name and then it creates picure files with the names like **<ABC>_<1234>.nef**.
+When camera reaches 9999th shot, it starts again with 0001.
+Therefore I needed some tool/script which will help me to organize files properly.
 I made shell script which exctracts necessary information from the EXIF of the picture file and adds the date into the file name.

 ## Required packages